UW-Genentech Fellowship

 • The fellow will pursue hands-on training in strategically focused health economics and outcomes to support the commercialization of Genentech’s products.

-• The fellow will work closely with colleagues in the Evidence for Access organization, which is comprised of HEOR and Health Systems Researchers, in Genentech’s US Medical Affairs organization.
+• The fellow will work closely with colleagues in the Evidence for Access organization, which is comprised of HEOR and Health Systems Researchers, in Genentech’s Policy Evidence & Access Strategy division.

 Application Requirements

-• You must hold U.S. citizenship or permanent residency status to apply, we are unable to sponsor non-immigrant visas for this program.
+• You must hold U.S. citizenship or permanent residency status to apply.
+Unfortunately, we are unable to sponsor non-immigrant visas for this program nor do international students on OPT qualify.

 • Degree in pharmacy or health-related discipline.